 There is a warmth for Gujarati partly because it was spoken by many of my school and later life friends, but also the warmth, conviviality and generosity of my friends, interestingly it is the only language I learnt verbally though despite having and still dipping into Learn Gujarati in 30 Days by NSR Ganathe am still unable to read or write.
 Although not intentional, after relocating from Ealing where Gujarati is still spoken in nearby Alperton, to Morden near Tooting where many of the descendants have also relocated, I find myself still buying fresh vegetables mentally using their Gujarati names from a branch of the same shop as before, no doubt if I were to speak aloud, I might sound like one.

-Fun as well as a desire to understand the things around me brought Latin to life, with ample examples in current usage, much of my culture has grown from the understanding of the world through Latin speakers, long before our mayor Boris Johnson re-popularised it.
+Fun as well as a desire to understand the things around me brought Latin to life, with ample examples in current usage, much of my culture has grown from the understanding of the world through Latin speakers.
 I still take a pocket dictionary to enlighten my travels, for me at least a still truly useful Lingua franca.